Navan: History

+Prehistory

+An Odhbha

+Originally An Odhbha was probably a prehistoric tumulus, one of many in the Boyne Valley.

+Roman Artefacts

+A small Roman copper alloy figure was found in the River Boyne near Navan.
+The figurine most likely represents a Lar, a Roman deity believed to protect the household.
+It is likely that the figure was placed in the river as a votive offering as in Irish mythology the river was considered divine and to have been created by the goddess Boann (Bóinn in Modern Irish).
+This belief in the divinity of rivers was shared by the Romans.
+Two Roman coins have also been found in Navan.

+Middle Ages

-Navan is a Norman foundation: Hugh de Lacy, who was granted the Lordship of Meath in 1172, awarded the Barony of Navan to one of his knights, Jocelyn de Angulo, who built a fort there, from which the town developed.
+The town of Navan was founded by the Normans: Hugh de Lacy, who was granted the Lordship of Meath in 1172, awarded the Barony of Navan to one of his knights, Jocelyn de Angulo, who built a fort there, from which the town developed.

 Inside the town walls, Navan consisted of three streets.
-These were Trimgate Street, Watergate St. and Ludlow St. (which was once called Dublingate St.).
+These were Trimgate Street, Watergate Street and Ludlow Street (which was once called Dublingate Street).
 The orientation of the three original streets remains from the Middle Ages but the buildings date from the Victorian and Edwardian periods.

+More recent history

+Navan Town Hall started life as the local bridewell in 1831 and only became a municipal facility in 1983.

-The town's Post Office on Trimgate Street office was built in 1908 on the site of an earlier post office.
+The town's Post Office on Trimgate Street was built in 1908 on the site of an earlier post office.
 In 1990, the post office was relocated to Kennedy Road.
 The building of a new shopping centre re-oriented the town's centre.
 The onetime post office was acquired as the site of the town's first McDonald's restaurant.